 In this field, specify the default Node.js interpreter for the current project.
 CLion will automatically use it every time you select the

-Choose the interpreter from the list or from the dialog that opens when you click .
-If you choose node, the system Node.js version is used.
+Select a configured interpreter from the list or click and configure a new one in the dialog that opens as described in Configuring a local Node.js interpreter.
+If you select node, the system Node.js version is used.